JoeZhuo-ZY/Adversarial-Security-of-FDC/README.md

 `TEP_FD/` for fault detection

 ## Example
-Run `example.py` can get the main results of benchmark in the paper.
+Run `example.py` can iteratively load the models and adversarial samples, to get the main results of benchmark in the paper.

 ## Code Reference
 We reproduce all the codes of adversarial attack and defense methods for FDC systems.
 Part of codes refer to the following repos: